 Record the metrics displayed for the links of the Cisco routers.

 Use the metric obtained in Step 4 to construct a graph of the network.
 Label the interfaces of the OSPF routers (Router1, Router2, Router3, Router4, Router5) with their metric.
+All COST: 1

 Next, change the cost metric of the FastEthernet0/0 interface of Router4.